Guide to Developing Film at the Drugstore in 2023.

 Outsourcing Film Processing

-While most drugstore chains have thousands of locations, and the equipment to develop film is expensive and requires frequent repair, it makes sense that drugstores have pulled the plug on in-store film developing.
+Since most drugstore chains have thousands of locations, and the equipment to develop film is expensive and requires frequent repair, it makes sense that drugstores are pulling the plug on in-store film developing.

 What does this mean for you?
-For the most part, this doesn’t change much – the most significant change being the time it takes to get your photos back after dropping off your film.
+For the most part, the location of developing doesn’t change much – the most significant being the time it takes to get your photos back after dropping off your film.
+But that doesn’t necessarily mean that there aren’t other issues to be aware of.

 Quality of Film Developing and Scanning